 While working in excel, print gridlines are shown sometimes when you return to the normal view from the page break preview or page layout view.
 This is somewhat annoying in some cases.
 Excel has some features by which you can easily remove those print lines.
 Today, in this article, we will discuss some possible ways to remove print lines in Excel.

-4 Ways to Remove Print Lines in Excel
+How to Remove Print Lines in Excel: 4 Easy Ways

 Consider a situation where you are to print your dataset and you are having some dotted lined borders.
 These are actually page break lines that show how much of the worksheet will be printed on a single paper.
 We need to remove those lines.
 We will discuss four different ways to remove those print lines.